Introduction

 Networking Controllers

-When Controllers are networked, any Time Sync that takes place on one Controller will be passed to any networked Controllers.
+When Controllers are networked, the time on one Controller can be passed to any networked Controllers.
 Timers will often 'daisy-chain' their controllers together on Race Day and sync them all at once to ensure the times are in complete agreement before distributing Controllers to their places on the course.

 When Pro or Pro2 controllers are networked, any Gun Starts, Markers, or tag data collected by one controller will be passed to and stored on the other Pro.